-Arthritis & rheumatology (Hoboken, N.J.), 12 2 2025 Differences in dynamics of specific anti-nuclear antibodies and their susceptibility to B cell targeting treatment in Systemic Lupus Erythematosus. van Dooren HJ, van Schaik M, Dorjée AL, Arends EJ, Mackay M, Laura C, Fox DA, Wofsy D, Smilek D, Aranow C, Dall'Era M, Huizinga TWJ, van Kooten C, Toes REM, Diamond B, Teng YKO, Suurmond J
+Arthritis & rheumatology (Hoboken, N.J.), 12 2 2025 Differences in Dynamics of Specific Antinuclear Antibodies and Their Susceptibility to B Cell-Targeting Treatment in Patients With Systemic Lupus Erythematosus. van Dooren HJ, van Schaik M, Dorjée AL, Arends EJ, Mackay M, Cooney L, Fox DA, Wofsy D, Smilek D, Aranow C, Dall'Era M, Huizinga TWJ, van Kooten C, Toes REM, Diamond B, Teng YKO, Suurmond J

 Objective